Catherine Pamplin MA Art Pschotherapy, HCPC Reg.

 Currently I offer one-to-one Art Therapy sessions at 'Make It' a creative venue/artists studio in Buxton.
 I am also able to offer sessions at Riverside Wellbeing, which has two lovely therapy rooms and is based in Whaley Bridge.

-I am happy to work in schools, hospitals, care homes and other settings, provided suitable arrangements can be agreed with the venue.
+I am happy to work in schools, hospitals, care homes and other settings, doing one-to-one or group sessions, provided suitable arrangements can be agreed with the venue.

 Training, qualifications & experience